-Terrestrial ecology was conducted on 17th March 2006.
-The demarcation of the stream buffer zone had been established for Stream A and Stream B, and the works fronts were approaching Stream A at the time of the monitoring survey.
-Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.
+Terrestrial ecology was conducted on 21st and 26th April 2006.
+The demarcation of the stream buffer zone had been established for Stream A and Stream B, and a temporary access bridge had been constructed as a crossing for Stream A. Stream C buffer zone demarcation establishment will be finished by the Contractor before the works fronts reach Stream C. In general, except the temporary bridge crossing point at Stream A, the streams and the riparian vegetation were in natural conditions similar to the condition during the Baseline Survey.

-Marine ecology was conducted on 23rd & 25th March 2006 at Site B2, Site C and Control Site.
+Marine ecology was conducted on 27th & 28th April 2006 at Site B2, Site C and Control Site.
 A seawall had constructed at Site B2 as the landing point of the temporary barging point.
-Some boulders and sand were found outside the seawall and some tagged corals were damage.
-Among the 20 tagged corals, 6 of them had more obvious damages, while another two tagged corals had minor damages.
-A remedial plan will be proposed by the Contractor.
+The monitoring regime At Site B2 was adjusted.
+The total numbers of tagged corals at Site B2 were increased from 20 to 50.
+Minor sedimentation coverage ranged from 3 to 5% was observed at Site B2 but the percentage was smaller than the action level standard (i.e. 15%), and thus did not trigger response plan.
 Site C and the Control Site still remained similar conditions as during the Baseline Survey.
 No mortality, sedimentation or bleaching was found on the tagged corals in these two sites.